 - If you are exhibiting symptoms such as fever, new cough and shortness of breath, that you feel may be consistent with Coronavirus, we ask that you DO NOT show up at the hospital or clinic unannounced

 - First Call Lake Chelan Clinic at 509-682-2511 or Lake Chelan Hospital at 509-682-3300 to determine your course of care

 - If you have an emergency and need immediate medical attention, call 9-1-1 or go to the nearest emergency room

-Lake Chelan Hospital & Clinics NEWS UPDATES :
+Lake Chelan Hospital & Clinics NEWS & UPDATES : Click Here

-All meetings and events have been cancelled or postponed until further notice.
+All meetings and events that gather groups have been cancelled or postponed until further notice.